JohnAdriaan/Edison/README.md

 ![GP-20U7 connector](Images/GP-20U7.png)

 Only, the UART Block's pins do not project past the edge of the board, and the connnector is too thick to fit between two Blocks.
-That's OK - the 6-pin socket header I got in [this](https://www.sparkfun.com/products/11417) kit for the [GPIO demo above](#project-05-gpio-demo) does fit - and I can snip the Ground pin to indicate which way around to connect it!
+That's OK - the 6-pin socket header I got in [this](https://www.sparkfun.com/products/11417) kit for the [GPIO Block above](#project-05-gpio-demo) does fit - and I can snip the Ground pin to indicate which way around to connect any devices!

 ![UART](Images/UART.png)